DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 Deck of Adventures is a Tabletop Roleplaying Game (TTRPG) where friends tell a collaborative narrative story together as a group of adventurers.
-This guide is enough to get started, but we recommended you read the [Full Players Guide](./01_PlayerGuideFull.md) to learn all of the rules, mechanics, and story-telling devices.
+This guide is enough to get started, but we recommend you read the [Full Players Guide](./01_PlayerGuideFull.md) to learn all of the rules, mechanics, and story-telling devices.

 ## Quick-Start Guide

 Your Game Master (GM) is about to play narrator to a story in which you will take part.
 The GM will be there to help guide you through the process and understand the rules.
-The GM serves as the primary storyteller and referee for the rules during the game.
+The GM serves as the primary storyteller and referee throughout an Adventure.

 ### The Deck